haddocking/haddocking.github.io/README.md

 It should now be served on [http://127.0.0.1:4000](http://127.0.0.1:4000)

-Go ahead and edit/add what you need, to see the rendered version, refresh the page.
+Go ahead and edit/add what you need!
+To see the rendered version, refresh the page.